How To Build Your Email Marketing List

 Leverage Existing Contacts

-Remember those phone contacts and business cards?
-Get them all entered into your newly selected CRM and do some outreach.
-Email your existing business contacts with a legal basis for communication (e.g., a prospect showing interest), asking if they'd like to subscribe to your new email newsletter, and include an opt-in link.
-That will mark them as subscribed in your CRM, so they'll get your messages.
+Once your CRM is set up, import your existing contacts.
+Get those phone contacts and business cards entered into your new CRM and begin outreach.
+Email your existing business contacts who have a legal basis for communication (e.g., a prospect showing interest), asking if they would like to subscribe to your new email newsletter, and include a clear opt-in link.
+This action will mark them as subscribed in your CRM, ensuring they receive your future messages.

-Then send a follow-up asking those same people (the ones who opted-in) to forward your first newsletter to anyone they think would benefit from hearing from you.
-Good contacts have other good contacts, so take advantage of your existing network to build your marketing list.
+Then, send a follow-up asking those who opted-in to forward your first newsletter to anyone they think would benefit from it.
+Good contacts often have other good contacts, so take advantage of your existing network to build your email marketing list.

 Craft Awesome Content

-If you want people to subscribe willingly, the ultimate goal here is to offer them something they value.
-The best way to do that is with a solid content marketing strategy built around regularly publishing engaging, informative blog posts.
-Offer industry news, in-depth looks at how your product impacts your sector, personal interest stories about your team and how their work shapes your company’s future, and anything else you know your target audience will be interested in.
+To get people to subscribe to your email marketing list willingly, you must offer them something they value.
+The best way to achieve this is with a solid content marketing strategy built around regularly publishing engaging, informative blog posts.
+Offer industry news, in-depth looks at how your product impacts your sector, personal interest stories about your team, and anything else you know your target audience will find interesting.

 Create Engaging Email Content

-Once you generate and promote exceptional content, consider what you will send to your growing contact list.
-You don't want to bore them with rehashed posts from the blog, or they'll unsubscribe just as quickly as they signed up in the first place.
-You also don't want to be off-putting and send nothing but pushy sales pitches.
-Instead, create a section of your content calendar specifically for your email newsletter.
+After generating and promoting exceptional content, you must plan what to send to your growing email marketing list.
+You don't want to bore subscribers with rehashed blog posts, or they may unsubscribe.
+Similarly, avoid being off-putting by sending only pushy sales pitches.
+Instead, create a dedicated section in your content calendar specifically for your email newsletter.

 Gate The Good Stuff